juliankrispel/react-rocket/site/content/post/turn-your-hocs-into-render-prop-components.md

 ### Conclusion

 I hope this post makes it pretty clear how simple it is to turn your hoc components into render prop components and what power it yields.
-If you're excited about this please have a look at [Michael Jackson's article](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce) as well as his presentation at React Phoenix - [never write another hoc](https://www.youtube.com/watch?v=BcVAq3YFiuc), gotta love that title :D
+If you're excited about this as much as me please have a look at [Michael Jackson's article](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce) as well as his presentation at React Phoenix - [never write another hoc](https://www.youtube.com/watch?v=BcVAq3YFiuc), gotta love that title :D